* U.S.-Germany bond yield spread widens to 202 bps

 This is in contrast to monetary policy prospects in Europe, where the European Central Bank last week said it would only hike rates well after its bond-buying scheme ends, scheduled to run until September 2018 at the very least.

-This has sparked a strong rally in European government bonds in recent days, particularly in southern European debt markets seen as the biggest beneficiaries of ECB largesse.
+This has sparked a strong rally in European government bonds in recent days, particularly Southern European debt seen as the biggest beneficiaries of ECB largesse.

-The gap between 10-year bond yields in the U.S. and Germany - the benchmark for the euro zone - briefly widened to 202 basis points, close to a six-month high of 204 bps hit last week.
+The gap between U.S. 10-year yields and Germany -- the benchmark for the euro zone -- widened to 202 basis points, closer to a six-month high of 204 bps hit last week.

 U.S. Treasury yields have fallen sharply this week on speculation on the next Federal Reserve chair and on concerns over an investigation into alleged Russian efforts to affect the 2016 presidential election.

-In the euro area, Germany's 10-year Bund yield edged higher to 0.37 percent.
-Most other high-grade euro zone bond yields were 1-2 basis points higher on the day.
+The yield on Germany's 10-year Bund edged higher to 0.37 percent.
+Most other high-grade euro zone bond yields were also a touch higher.

-"I expect benchmark yields to move higher in the coming days as data keeps the Fed on track for a December hike," ING strategist Martin van Vliet said.
+"I expect benchmark yields to move higher in the coming days as data keeps the Fed on track for a December hike," said ING strategist Martin van Vliet.

-"Though most people think the ECB meeting is the driver in Europe, U.S. Treasuries are having spillover effects on the Bund market," he said.
+"Though most people think the ECB meeting is the driver in Europe, U.S. Treasuries is having spillover effects on the Bund market," he said.

-(Reporting by Abhinav Ramnarayan; Editing by Alison Williams)
+(Reporting by Abhinav Ramnarayan; editing by Peter Graff)